noobtronics/noobtronics_media/src/products/modules/bluetooth-modules/hm-10-bluetooth-module.md

 <a name="What-is-HM-10-Bluetooth-Module"></a>
 ## What is HM 10 Bluetooth Module ?
 HM 10 is a Bluetooth Module Based on CC2541 microcontroller.
-You can add bluetooth connectivity to Arduino / Raspberry Pi using it.
-It can also be programmed to work standalone and controlled by Smartphone App via Bluetooth.
+You can use it to add bluetooth connectivity to Arduino or Raspberry Pi.
+You can also program it to work standalone and controll it using Android or iOS App via Bluetooth.